 We Can Help If You’re Too Afraid to See the Doctor

 Because men don’t see their doctor very often, a visit to the doctor takes on a special kind of significance that can be hard to overcome.
-On the other hand, seeing sleep dentist Dr. Roger Roubal might be easier.
+On the other hand, seeing a sleep dentist might be easier.
 Men see their dentist almost as much as women do: it’s more normal.